MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-glossary.md

 The organizational *Premium* (also known as *Premium capacity*) subscription adds a layer of features on top of per-user licenses.
 For example, *free* per-user account holders within an organization that has a *Premium* subscription, are able to do much more with Power BI than *free* users without *Premium*.
 For example, *free* users in *Premium* organizational accounts, can collaborate with colleagues and can view content that's hosted on Power BI Premium capacity.

 **admin portal**
 The location where Power BI admins manage users, features, and settings for Power BI in their organization.
-(Note: Office 365, Azure, and PowerApps use admin center.)
+(Note: Microsoft 365, Azure, and PowerApps use admin center.)

 **aggregates**
 When the values of multiple rows are grouped together as input on criteria to form a single value of more significant meaning or measurement.